Trump, Hunter Biden share unlikely gambit: Both say they’re unfairly targeted

 “The standard is you begin with the strong presumption that prosecutors are permitted discretion in choosing who to prosecute and who not to prosecute.
 So anybody raising this argument begins with that presumption and the need to somehow overcome that,” he said.

-Biden’s legal team acknowledged the motion seldom succeeds, citing the difficulty of “prov[ing] what is in the mind of prosecutors,” but said publicity around the case offers evidence “on steroids” to back the claim.
+Biden’s legal team acknowledged the motion seldom succeeds, citing the difficulty of proving “what is in the mind of prosecutors,” but it said publicity around the case offers evidence “on steroids” to back the claim.

 “The announcement that this case would be resolved through a Diversion Agreement and a Plea Agreement drew a sharp rebuke from former President Trump (who appointed Mr. Weiss), extremist House Republicans, and the far-right media.
 They made it clear that they wanted Mr. Weiss to keep this litigation alive through the presidential election,” they wrote.